bbepis/XUnity.AutoTranslator/README.md

 [Behaviour]
-Delay=0                          ;Delay to wait before attempting to translate a text in seconds MaxCharactersPerTranslation=150  ;Max characters per text to translate IgnoreWhitespaceInDialogue=True  ;Whether or not to ignore whitespace, such as newlines, in dialogue keys MinDialogueChars=20              ;The length of the text for it to be considered a dialogue ForceSplitTextAfterCharacters=0  ;Split text into multiple lines once the translated text exceeds this number of characters CopyToClipboard=False            ;Whether or not to copy hooked texts to clipboard
+Delay=0                          ;Delay to wait before attempting to translate a text in seconds MaxCharactersPerTranslation=150  ;Max characters per text to translate IgnoreWhitespaceInDialogue=True  ;Whether or not to ignore whitespace, including newlines, in dialogue keys IgnoreWhitespaceInNGUI=True      ;Whether or not to ignore whitespace, including newlines, in NGUI MinDialogueChars=20              ;The length of the text for it to be considered a dialogue ForceSplitTextAfterCharacters=0  ;Split text into multiple lines once the translated text exceeds this number of characters CopyToClipboard=False            ;Whether or not to copy hooked texts to clipboard